-Competitors must ensure that their firearms are safe for the load used; generally smokeless loads should only be used in firearms so proofed.
+Firearms and ammunition will be classified in accordance with the C&H Handbook Section C. Competitors must ensure that their firearms are safe for the load used; in particular smokeless loads may only be used in firearms so proofed.
+See Vol 2 Para 116 and Appendix VI.

-See Appendix VI concerning Dangerous Loads.